UPDATED as of July 20, 2020.

-UPDATED as of June 1, 2020.
 Employment and Social Development Canada (ESDC) joined CEWIL on Monday, April 6 to announce some temporary flexibility measures for Federal SWPP funding, to be delivered through existing SWPP partners.
 These measures are expected to be in place until March 2021.
-Additional measures were revealed late May, although not officially confirmed, and no effective dates have been announced.
+Additional measures were revealed in May and July.

 That’s why we recommend that you contact the SWPP partners directly to best understand the most current measure and how they apply to your situation.

 SWPP immediate flexibility measures that will be introduced:

 - Dates/Duration: Start date and total duration time can be worked out between the schools and employers to guide the placement period.
 ESDC mentioned May, June or July start dates.
 Schools and employers can guide the duration.

 - Work from home: Students are allowed to work from home as they are still working/learning, and employers will need to continue ensuring quality from a safe location and interaction with peers and supervisors.
 CEWIL has created some resources to support this, and there’s a great one-pager with advice for students working from home here: https://www.cewilcanada.ca/COVID-19_Resources.html